The Emerald Palace in Bangkok. Photo by Chris Schoenbaum.

 The dramatic story of Ramayana (Ramakien) seen in Bangkok by Dennis Jarvis.

-• There have been sporadic bomb attacks on tourist areas such as Bangkok, Hua Hin, Surat Thani and Patong in Phuket and Ko Samui over the last couple of years including a series of explosions in August 2016, probably the work of separist insurgents.
+• There were sporadic bomb attacks on tourist areas such as Bangkok, Hua Hin, Surat Thani and Patong in Phuket and Ko Samui over the last couple of years including a series of explosions in August 2016, probably the work of separist insurgents.
 Britain’s Foreign Office says the country is safe but stay away from southern areas near Malaysia.

 • There have also been a number of drink and drug-related incidents (especially during Full Moon parties on Koh Phangan) resulting in violent assaults and rape.
 Do not accept drinks from strangers at clubs/parties as they may be drugged.